stoyicker/AligningRecyclerView/README.md

 Usage
 -----
 Just replace your RecyclerViews with AlignRecyclerViews and you're good to go!
-By default the scrolling will be synchronized vertically horizontally, but you can modify this behaviour using `AligningRecyclerView#setAlignOrientation(final @AlignOrientation int orientation)`.
-You can also set this attribute via the custom XML namespace using the `alignOrientation` attribute.

 License
 -------